-SB 823 created a new local commitment option and a new category of county facilities for justice involved youth: the secure placement treatment facility (SPTF).
+SB 823 created a new local commitment option and a new category of County facilities for justice involved youth: the Secure Youth Treatment Facility (SYTF).
 Pursuant to Welfare and Institutions Code 875, the Board of State and Community Corrections is charged with developing "standards for the establishment, design, security, programming and education, and staffing" of a secure youth treatment facility by July 1, 2023.
-Until those standards are finalized, SPTF must "comply with applicable minimum standards for juvenile facilities in Title 15 and Title 24 of the California Code of Regulations."
+Until those standards are finalized, SYTF must "comply with applicable minimum standards for juvenile facilities in Title 15 and Title 24 of the California Code of Regulations."

-In part because this is a new category of facilities, the State has yet to establish a youth bill of rights for young people committed to a SPTF.
+In part because this is a new category of facilities, the State has yet to establish a youth bill of rights for young people committed to a SYTF.
 A bill of rights exists for foster youth, including those placed in STRTPs, and for youth committed to DJJ.
-Until the State establishes a specific youth bill of rights applicable to SPTFs, Alameda County will consider the adoption of the following Youth Bill of Rights for children committed to county juvenile facilities:
+Until the State establishes a specific bill of rights applicable to SYTFs, Alameda County adopts the following Youth Bill of Rights for children committed to county juvenile facilities: